irfanfauzi293/user-app-express/README.md

  - Docker (Optional)

-There is dockerfile if you want to run the app without install node locally.
-I'm still learning this so you still have to install postgresql locally to connect docker   container to postgresql.
+You should install docker first if you want running app with docker.
+You can take advantage of docker to run the app without node and postgresql installed locally.

  ## Project Structure